-Holly Twp. family fights for property
+Holly Twp. family fights officials over citations

 Holly Township — A family's protracted fight with Holly Township officials ramped up Wednesday night with news they were being cited for blight and living inside a travel trailer on their wooded 10 acres of property between South Holly Road and the Shiawassee River.